devtron-labs/devtron/docs/user-guide/creating-application/app-metrics.md

 ## Advanced Metrics

 There are certain advanced metrics (like Latency, Throughput, 4xx, 5xx, 2xx) which are only available when "Application metrics" is enabled from the Deployment Template.
-When you enable these advanced metrics, devtron attaches a envoy sidecar container to your main container which runs as a transparent proxy and passes each request through it to measure the advanced metrics.
+When you enable these advanced metrics, Devtron attaches a envoy sidecar container to your main container which runs as a transparent proxy and passes each request through it to measure the advanced metrics.

 **Note: Since, all the requests are passed through envoy, any misconfiguration in envoy configs can bring your application down, so please test the configurations in a non-production environment extensively.**